Swayam-Parte/PBL-Project/README.md

-# Smile Spec - Tooth Shade Analyzer
+# Smile Spectrum - Tooth Shade Analyzer

 An Android application that uses machine learning to classify tooth shades into categories (A, B, C, D) using an ONNX model.
 The app runs **fully offline** with no network dependencies.